tcc279/NYC-Rent-Predictor/README.md

 First, the Zillow webscrape needs to be run

-Second, the data needsto be cleaned using the Data_Cleaning notebook
+Second, the data needs to be cleaned using the Data_Cleaning notebook

 Lastly, use the Rent Prediction models to create the model